 Full information about costs and deadlines for results enquiries will be included with your results.
-All leavers should bring cash or a cheque book on results day in order to pay for any results enquiries.
+All leavers should bring cash, a credit/debit card or a cheque book on results day in order to pay for any results enquiries.

 When will I receive my exam certificates?